phisch/phinger-cursors/README.md

 ### Sprites

 The parts are assembled, and styled into sprites.
 Those sprites are named and contain metadata necessary to generate a cursor theme from them.

-Each sprite contains a name, information about the cursor hotspot, animation and which kind of variant it is.
+Each cursor contains information about which cursor and variant it belongs to, what its cursors aliases should be, how to transform it into a left-handed cursor, a hotspot element and instructions on how it should be animated.

 ### Build process

+Phinger cursors are built using my [Cursor Theme Builder](https://github.com/phisch/cursor-theme-builder).
+It provides a JSON schema to describe a cursor theme, an exporter, that can create such a JSON file and assets from a Figma file, and a builder, which makes fully functioning X11 cursor theme variants from that.
+It also allows to transform cursors into left-handed versions, comes with an animation system and more.

-This repository contains a GitHub workflow, that generates a fully functional X11 cursor theme and variants from the linked figma file.
-The workflow is defined in [.github/workflows/main.yml](.github/workflows/main.yml).
+This repository contains [workflows](.github/workflows) to extract a cursor-theme.json and assets, and drafts a release with built cursor theme variants.

-It uses the custom made GitHub Action [phisch/figma-cursor-theme-action](https://github.com/phisch/figma-cursor-theme-action) to do that.

-This action exports assets from the Figma file and commits them to [assets](assets), then renders the sprites into pngs and packs them into proper (and if necessary animated) x11 cursor files.
-It also generates symlinks and variants, bundles them, and creates a release.

-Please refer to the actions [README.md](https://github.com/phisch/figma-cursor-theme-action#readme) for a detailed documentation.

 ## License & Credits
 All assets, including the Figma document are licensed under the [CC-BY-SA-4.0 License](LICENSE).

-The X11 and Wayland cursors are designed from scratch, and not copied.
-The original logos belong to X11 and Wayland respectively though.

 Although designed from scratch, phinger cursors drew inspiration from [capitaine-cursors](https://github.com/keeferrourke/capitaine-cursors), which is based on the KDE Breeze cursors.
 So this is a special thanks to them, and all other amazing cursor themes out there!